The job of a marketer isn’t easy.

-If you’ve followed me on either the Quick Sprout blog or the NeilPatel.com blog for some length of time, you’d know that I love numbers in headlines.
-I especially love writing list posts.
+If you’ve followed us on either the Quick Sprout blog or the NeilPatel.com blog for some time, you’d know we love numbers in headlines.
+We especially love writing list posts.

 Numbers are specific, easy to read, and intriguing.
 Even The New Yorker recognizes the power of numbers: